b-lukaszuk/scala_luzne_zadanka/2022/part2_june_2022/README.md

 List of assumptions:
 + every year got exactly 365 days
 + people's births are distributed equaly throughout the year (uniform distribution)
-+ use only standard Python's libraries (the one you get without pip-ing)

 # Task 6